blacklightpy/vaultofknowledge/Image Processing.md

+It refers to the manipulation of an image using computers.

-In digital imaging systems, an image signal
+In electronics systems, an image signal processor (ISPs) is used to process the captured RAW image before sending it to the device to save processing time.

+### Popular ISPs
+- Qualcomm Hexagon
+- Sony BIONZ
+- Google Pixel Visual Core
+- Canon Expeed
+- Nikon DIGIC

 ### Platforms
 - Tensorflow/Tensorflow Lite